Nelson Mandela was the shining example of grace and dignity on this...

 Withdrawal and Readmission

 If a student voluntarily withdraws from the University or a program of the University while charges against him or her are pending, or as part of a negotiated settlement of such charges, this fact will be communicated to the University Registrar and the student will not be permitted to re-enroll unless he or she presents evidence that appropriate permission for re-enrollment has been obtained.
-Such permission shall be granted solely at the discretion of the Dean of Students or the Vice President for Enrollment & Student Affairs or, in the case of matters involving alleged academic misconduct, the Provost.
+Such permission shall be granted solely at the discretion of the Dean of Students or the Provost.
 If the student withdrew while charges against him or her were pending, permission for readmission will be granted only after the charges have been resolved.

-If permission to re-enroll is not granted, the student may petition the Vice President for Enrollment & Student Affairs or, in the case of matters involving allegations of academic misconduct, the Provost, for permission, setting forth in his or her petition the relevant facts and the basis upon which the petition is made.
-The decision of the Vice President or Provost will be final.
+If permission to re-enroll is not granted, the student may petition the Provost for permission, setting forth in his or her petition the relevant facts and the basis upon which the petition is made.
+The decision of the Provost will be final.

 Failure of a student to comply with a sanction or condition imposed or to obtain permission for re-enrollment in accordance with the above requirements may be a basis for denial of re-enrollment or may be deemed a violation of the Code of Student Responsibilities and may result in expulsion and denial of academic credit obtained during such period.